axonivy-market/msgraph-connector/msgraph-connector-product/products/msgraph-mail/README.md

 - is part of the Microsoft Graph REST API
 - automatically processes mail messages
 - includes a demo implementation
+- provides a ready-to-use demo that you can simply copy into your project to minimize integration effort.

 ## Demo